matthewfeickert/nvidia-gpu-ml-library-test/README.md

 > Each item in the list should have an indicator light: green if a driver tested with that Ubuntu release is being used, yellow if any other driver is being used, or red if no driver is being used.

 Select the recommended NVIDIA driver from the list (proprietary, tested) and then select "Apply Changes" to install the driver.
-After the driver has finished installing, restart the computer to verify the driver has been installed succesfully.
+After the driver has finished installing, restart the computer to verify the driver has been installed successfully.
 If you run

 ```